Challenger Deep: Direct measurements

-Surveys and bathymetry
+Surveys, bathymetry, and crewed descents

 Over many years, the search for, and investigation of, the location of the maximum depth of the world's oceans has involved many different vessels, and continues into the twenty-first century.

 The accuracy of determining geographical location, and the beamwidth of (multibeam) echosounder systems, limits the horizontal and vertical bathymetric sensor resolution that hydrographers can obtain from onsite data.
 This is especially important when sounding in deep water, as the resulting footprint of an acoustic pulse gets large once it reaches a distant sea floor.
 Further, sonar operation is affected by variations in sound speed, particularly in the vertical plane.
 The speed is determined by the water's bulk modulus, mass, and density.
 The bulk modulus is affected by temperature, pressure, and dissolved impurities (usually salinity).

 1875 – HMS Challenger

 In 1875, during her transit from the Admiralty Islands in the Bismarck Archipelago to Yokohama in Japan, the three-masted sailing corvette HMS Challenger attempted to make landfall at Spanish Marianas (now Guam), but was set to the west by "baffling winds" preventing her crew from "visiting either the Carolines or the Ladrones."
 Their altered path took them over the undersea canyon which later became known as the Challenger Deep.
-Depth soundings were taken by Baillie-weighted marked rope, and geographical locations were determined by celestial navigation (to an estimated accuracy of two nautical miles).
+Depth soundings were taken by Baillie-weighted marked rope, and geographical locations were determined by celestial navigation (to an estimated accuracy of 2 NM).
 One of their samples was taken within fifteen miles of the deepest spot in all of Earth's oceans.
 On 23 March 1875, at sample station number #225, HMS Challenger recorded the bottom at 4475 fathom deep, (the deepest sounding of her three-plus-year eastward circumnavigation of the Earth) at – and confirmed it with a second sounding at the same location.
-The serendipitous discovery of Earth's deepest depression by history's first major scientific expedition devoted entirely to the emerging science of oceanography, was incredibly good fortune, and especially notable when compared to the Earth's third deepest site (the Sirena Deep only 150 nautical miles east of the Challenger Deep), which would remain undiscovered for another 122 years.
+The Challenger expedition was the first major scientific expedition devoted entirely to the emerging science of oceanography, and the unlikely but serendipitous discovery of Earth's deepest depression was incredibly good fortune.
+For comparison, Earth's third deepest site (the Sirena Deep only 150 nautical miles east of the Challenger Deep), would remain undiscovered for another 122 years.